IRS/ Tax Audit Representation/Consultation: federal and state, individual or business

 Another reason for a possible tax audit is when a taxpayer claims a large number of deductions.
 A deduction is simply a legally-permitted subtraction from a person’s taxable income.
 Charitable donations can be deducted from one’s income in the full amount of the donation.
 But, if a person claims a lot of deductions, and now they owe very little tax as a result, this can raise a red flag with the tax authority.

 Most IRS audits are correspondence audits, done through the mail.
 If you have not been chosen for a face-to-face audit, we can still help you.
 We will handle the necessary paperwork correctly, in order to ensure that you are in compliance and no further problems occur.

-If you do have to meet with the IRS then you will be notified of what IRS require as far as documentation. so that you may be prepared for a face-to-face meeting.
-They may want clarification for a specific part of your tax return.
+If you do have to meet with the IRS, then you will be notified of what the IRS will require as far as documentation, so that you may be prepared for a face-to-face meeting.
+They may want clarification on a specific part of your tax return.
 For example, if you own a small business and have been continuously reporting a loss, and therefore no tax liability, for the business, the IRS may want further proof of your losses.

-The majority of tax audits are usually resolved in a change of filing.
-The IRS does not audit to those that owe them money.
-It could be after everything is satisfied, they could owe you money.
+The majority of tax audits are usually resolved through a change of filing.
+The IRS does not audit those that owe them money.
+It could be that, after everything is satisfied, they could owe you money.